liske/snmd-core/doc/views.rst

 Widget Definition
 =================

-Any SVG element where the ID begins with the string `snmd_` will be treated as a SNMD widget.
-The behavior of a widget is configured using a `desc` child element.
+Any SVG element where the ID begins with the string :code::code:`snmd_` will be treated as a SNMD widget.
+The behavior of a widget is configured using a :code:`desc` child element.

 This is an example widget which will plot the interface bandwidth monitored by Nagios.
 The escaping of quotes has been remomved to improve readability: